 Jazz drummers have always been a very intriguing genre of drummers because of their finesse, technique, rhythm and ability to improvise.
-Learning to play jazz on the drums isn’t easy at all!
+Learning to play jazz on the drums isn’t easy at all, and it’s often done on a custom drum set!
 Here is a list of the crème de la crème of jazz drummers who blessed the world with their music.

 - Buddy Rich

 The Brooklyn-born drummer has, unsurprisingly, made it to the top of the list because of his cross-stickings, his intro techniques and most importantly, his instinct.
 As mentioned by Bobby Shew in an interview, Buddy didn’t know how to read notes; after having someone play it for him once, he’d manage to draw a full picture of the rhythm and fully memorize it which is quite impressive.
 You can actually notice all those things in his Drum Battle with the famous Gene Krupa.

 Eugene Bertram Krupa has influenced many famous drummers on this list because of his energy-filled yet smooth flowing style combined with his showmanship and knack for flair.
 He is not only considered to be “the founding father of the modern drum set” by Modern Drummer magazine, but also the first artist to commercially record extended drum solos which was during the song “Sing, Sing, Sing” by Benny Goodman.

 - Elvin Jones